Cleanly1/Schooly/README.md

 # Schooly
-My vision for this app is that it will help teachers in school to easier work digitally.
+My vision for this app is that it will help teachers work from home easier.

 ## How to use it now